-Digital Learning Lab Wins Best Paper Award at International Conference on Educational Data Mining Conference (EDM 2018)
+Digital Learning Lab Wins Best Paper Award at International Conference on Educational Data Mining (EDM 2018)

-PhD students Jihyun Park (Computer Science), Renzhe Yu (Education), postdoctoral scholar Fernando Rodriguez (Ed.), and professors Rachel Baker (Ed.), Padhraic Smyth (CS), and Mark Warschauer (Ed.) have won the Best Paper Award at the 11th International Conference on Educational Data Mining (EDM) in Buffalo, New York, July 15-18.
+PhD students Jihyun Park (Computer Science), Renzhe Yu (Education), postdoctoral scholar Fernando Rodriguez (Education), and professors Rachel Baker (Education), Padhraic Smyth (Computer Science), and Mark Warschauer (Education) have won the Best Paper Award at the 11th International Conference on Educational Data Mining (EDM) in Buffalo, New York, July 15-18.
 The title of their paper is "Understanding Student Procrastination via Mixture Models".
 This paper is supported by the NSF-funded project “Investigating Virtual Learning Environments” in Professor Warschauer’s Digital Learning Lab.

 Educational Data Mining is a leading international forum for high-quality research that mines data sets to illuminate on learning processes.
 The overarching goal of the Educational Data Mining research community is to better support diverse learners by developing data-driven understandings of the learning process in a wide variety of contexts.